Read about why a pre-paid funeral plan is something you should consider alongside your care home costs.

 Here is a really useful video from NHS England on how NHS Care Funding works.

 Before you move in to a residential care home, your local authority will undertake a financial assessment, which will look at your income, savings and assets and then calculate how much you will need to contribute towards your residential care home fees.

-If you live in either England or Northern Ireland and has capital of less than £14,250 (based on 2016-17 rates), you will be entitled to maximum financial support.
+There is a savings threshold for care home fees in the UK.
+If you live in either England or Northern Ireland and has capital of less than £14,250 (based on 2018-19 rates), you will be entitled to maximum financial support.

 Anyone receiving full funding will have to contribute all of their income (including benefits, which they must claim) to the local authority, except for the personal expense allowance.